 Thumbnail image of older woman pushing a wheelchair that carries an older man, up a ramp into a bus.
 Caption is Transit.

-AF Saskatoon/SCOA, with Saskatoon Transit, developed a video for Transit employees to learn how to serve older adults and for older adults to learn how to use City Transit.
-The link to the video is in AF Saskatoon’s previous accomplishments on their page on this website.
-Click here for contact details.
+Age-Friendly Saskatoon/SCOA, with Saskatoon Transit, developed a video for Transit employees to learn how to serve older adults and for older adults to learn how to use City Transit.
+The link to the video is in Age-Friendly Saskatoon’s previous accomplishments on their page on this website.
+Click here for contact details

 Saskatoon Transit and SCOA Bus Buddy program maintain an ongoing partnership to support older adults to use the transit system safely and effectively.
 Click here for contact details.